-- There are many glands in human body but the thyroid gland is very small, butterfly shaped organ present at the base of the neck that makes hormones which regulates the metabolism.
-People with Hypothyroidism experience slower metabolic rate which results in weight gain that is usually due to accumulation of salt and water in the body.
+- There are many glands in the human body but the thyroid gland is very small, butterfly shaped organ present at the base of the neck that makes hormones which regulate the metabolism.
+People with Hypothyroidism experience a slower metabolic rate which results in weight gain that is usually due to the accumulation of salt and water in the body.

 What are the Causes of Hypothyroidism?

 - Radiation Therapy to the neck area